sportshedge/ledger-service/README.md

   5. run `./run.sh`

 The server should now run and have auto reload.

+### How to do deployments?
+- During deployments, during the build stage, it's build tool's responsibility to generate the go proto code, as it will be required for the server to start.
+- Your build tool can run makefile or install proto to generate and copy that to dockerfile.
+- Current Dockerfile neither has support for proto code generation nor it ever will.

 Notes:
 1. Book Create/update method will create a book if the name of the book doesn't exist else it will update the book.